4 Ways to Break Up With Someone Compassionately

 Additional research has also supported the efficacy of such positive and open communication breakup techniques.
 For example, Collins and Gillath (2012) found that the use of these direct strategies eased the breakup process, reduced negative feelings all around, and even resulted in a higher likelihood that the pair would remain friends after the breakup.

 If you have to end a relationship, doing so in a positive and open way appears to be best.

 - Be open, honest, and direct.
 Set a time that is mutually beneficial and not rushed to talk to your partner face-to-face.
 Honestly share with them your desire to break up.
 Verbally explain your reasons and concerns in a calm and logical manner.
-Show empathy and understanding for their thoughts and feelings too.
+Show empathy and understanding when it comes to their thoughts and feelings too.